What Does Buildings

 - $300K + GST cap per event

-EQC and private insurance work together to provide comprehensive protection.
+EQC and private insurance work in layers to give you comprehensive protection.

-- EQC covers up to $300K + GST; private insurance covers the amount above
+- EQC covers up to $300K + GST; private insurer covers above that

-- EQC is the first responder; private insurer handles excess
+- EQC is the first responder; private insurer handles the excess

 - You claim on both policies separately

-- No gap in cover if policies are correctly aligned
+- No coverage gap when policies are correctly aligned

 Recent EQC Changes

-EQC has undergone significant reforms in recent years.
+EQC has undergone significant reforms that all homeowners should know about.

 - Increased focus on insurable interest and residential-only cover